-When shifting to a hybrid work model, many companies find themselves in a situation where they have more employees than available desks.
+Adopting a hybrid work model often lands companies in a predicament: more employees than available desks.

-However, the differences between these 2 office organization systems are vital.
+When it comes to hot desking vs hoteling, the differences between these two office organization systems are vital.
 In this blog post, we’ll discuss these differences in-depth, so you can decide which approach to take.

 So, now that you know the differences, let’s talk about the pros and cons of hot desking and office hoteling.

-Unfortunately, hot desking has garnered a bad reputation, having sometimes been described as a jungle due to lack of stability and organization, especially for employees who are used to working at the same desk every day.
+Unfortunately, hot desking has garnered a bad reputation.
+It’s sometimes described as a jungle due to a lack of stability and organization, especially for employees who are used to working at the same desk every day.

 That said, here are the pros and cons of hot desking.

 With hot desking, employees can show up at any time and just get to work.
 This arrangement can also be useful for people in the company who travel and need to stop by and do a bit of work or those who mostly work from home but want to change the scenery from time to time.

 Hot desking (vs desk sharing in general) takes employee autonomy to the next level.
 It may not seem like much for separate individuals, but for teams, it signifies trust.
 This setup greatly favors self-directed teams accustomed to independence.